 Do you recall the setting of the very first "Pangako Sa'yo" being inspired by the Payatas garbage slide that happened on the year of its first broadcast?
 Did you know that the place where the deadly tragedy happened was ironically called "Lupang Pangako"?
 Do you remember the "Bangkang Papel Boys" of Payatas, who became poster boys of Gloria's first promises in her reign?
 What happened to the promises uttered to them?

 At the peak of the so-called Thalia fever in the Philippines, ABS-CBN introduced its first drama series to be called a teleserye, a film and soap hybrid.
-“Pangako Sa’Yo”, starred by Kristine Hermosa and Jericho Rosales, was a typical love story of a poor lady (Yna Macaspac played by Kristine) and a rich guy (Angelo Buenavista played by Jericho) who both fought for their love despite the objection of the rich guy’s mother (Claudia Buenavista played by Jean Garcia).
+"Pangako Sa'Yo," starred by Kristine Hermosa and Jericho Rosales, was a typical love story of a poor lady (Yna Macaspac played by Kristine) and a rich guy (Angelo Buenavista played by Jericho) who both fought for their love despite the objection of the rich guy's mother (Claudia Buenavista played by Jean Garcia).
 It also portrayed the story of a resentful mother (Amor Powers played by Eula Valdes) who thought she had lost her daughter in a garbage slide and pledged to take revenge on her former boyfriend (Eduardo Buenavista played by Tonton Gutierrez), who happened to be the patriarch of the Buenavista family.
 Little did she (Amor) know that her daughter (Maria Amor) survived the tragedy and now lives with another name (Yna).

-With its social relevance that captured its masa audience, the soap gave Mexican telenovelas a run for its money after reaching a massive hit during its run.
+With its social relevance that captured its masa audience, the soap gave Mexican telenovelas a run for their money after reaching a massive hit during its run.
 A TV rating of 64.9 percent for its final episode was attained, considered the country's highest-rating TV finale.
 The show also gained international prominence, being successfully distributed in 14 countries.

-With the nightmare brought by the mountain of garbage, there was a daydream given by what they thought was “just another trash”.
+With the nightmare brought by the mountain of garbage, a daydream was given by what they thought was "just another trash."
 All it took was a single paper boat to alter the three young boys' future from calvary to paradise.
 Shortly after the dumpsite's tragic incident, the Bangkang Papel boys conveyed their grievances to then newly installed President Gloria Macapagal-Arroyo through an urban poor group.
 They were Edwin Dolera – 8-years-old, Jomer Pabalan – 10-years-old, and Jayson Vann Banogon, 10-years-old.
 Dolera asked for the dumpsite closure, Pabalan asked for his father's job, while Banogan asked for education.
 Together with 30 other children, boys wrote their dreams and wishes on paper, which they folded into boats and let float on Pasig River towards Malacanang Palace.
 The paper mache never reached the Palace, but activity caught the attention of Arroyo.

 On her first State of the Nation Address (SONA), Arroyo presented the story of the boys who touched the hearts of many.
 She invited them to her office and gave them a scholarship, livelihood, and other support services.
 In 2010, Dolera and Pabalan reported that the Aquino administration terminated their scholarship after they took office and recommended instead for the ‘Study Now, Pay Later’ program.
 Despite this, then-Secretary Dinky Soliman of the Department of Social Welfare and Development (DSWD) has committed to continue their educational assistance.
 On the other hand, Arroyo continued her promise to support their education ever after her term.